CTurt/FreeDVDBoot/README.md

 **Currently only support:**

+- 3.03 (tested only region E in emulator as other BIOS versions aren't available to me, but guess other regions will work - with English language set in settings),
 - 3.04 (tested only region M in emulator so far, but guess most other regions EUMACDG, except for J will work - with English language set in settings),

 ### Step 2: Download the ISO